 A special area of interest for her is working with military personnel, veterans and their families due to the unique challenges that these roles place on individuals.

 Michelle is a registered Psychologist with a passion for improving the mental health of individuals residing in the Toowoomba community.
 She draws on her excellent listening and communication skills to provide a person-centred, recovery-based approach to treatment.

 Michelle has over 8 years experience working as a Psychologist in public hospital and private practice settings, where she has worked with children, adolescents and adults.
-In her pursuit for excellence to provide better outcomes for her clients, she is currently undertaking a Masters in Clinical Psychology and has commenced the 2 year Registrar program, further enhancing her clinical intervention skills.
+In her pursuit for excellence to provide better outcomes for her clients, she recently completed her Masters in Clinical Psychology and has commenced the 2 year Registrar program, further enhancing her clinical intervention skills.

 Horgan, M., and Martin, G. (2016).
 The differences between current and past self-injurers: how and why do people stop?
 Archives Suicide Research, 20 (2), 142-152.

 Lewis is a registered Psychologist with 14 years experience working with adults in acute care, trauma, drug and alcohol, and behaviour management settings.
 He is also an Applied Suicide Intervention Skills trainer.

 Aaron has a special interest in anxiety, pain management and trauma recovery.
 He uses his training in Trauma-Focus Therapy, Schema Therapy, Acceptance and Commitment Therapy (ACT) and Cognitive Behaviour Therapy (CBT) to facilitate positive outcomes for clients, and is currently in the process of training in EMDR, which he expects to complete in March 2022.